VisTrails/VisTrails/doc/usersguide/job_submission.rst

 long-running executions and jobs that are run in parallel.
 These jobs are executed asynchronously in the background while the workflow execution suspends on the client side.
-The state of running jobs are persisted in the vistrail file, and workflows with running jobs can be resumed after restarting |vistrails|.
+The state of running jobs are persisted in the vistrail file, so that workflows with running jobs can be resumed even after restarting
+|vistrails|.

-To use the Job mechanism it needs to be implemented by Modules. |vistrails| will then detect the jobs and handle it accordingly.
-Jobs are implemented either using :ref:`JobMixin <sec-jobmixin>` or :ref:`ModuleSuspended <sec-modulesuspended>`.
+To use the Job mechanism, it needs to be implemented by Modules. |vistrails|
+will then detect the jobs and handle it accordingly.
+Jobs are implemented either using :ref:`JobMixin <sec-jobmixin>` (recommended) or :ref:`raising ModuleSuspended directly <sec-modulesuspended>`.

 .. note:: To run the examples, first install the example package by copying it from `vistrails/tests/resources/myjob.py` to `~/.vistrails/userpackages` (:vtl:`Or run a workflow that does this automatically <jobsubmission3.vt>`)